Overview

 Tips & Tricks^

-As we defend against "8 limbs" in Muay Thai, it's important to build a strong, reliable defense from top to toe.
-The diverse range of variations taught for individual striking techniques is matched by an equally diverse range of defensive manouveurs for each area of defence.
+As we defend against "8 limbs" in Muay Thai, it's important to build a strong defense from top to toe.
+The diverse range of variations taught for individual striking techniques is matched by an equally diverse range of defensive manouveurs for each area of defense.
 The inherent creativity of Muay Thai means we can all learn new and unusual tips and tricks from fighters, coaches, fans and gyms the world over.

 Malaipet Sasiprapa via David Huey